Ayushman7022/Ayushman7022-Road_Pothole_detection/README.md

 📌 Overview

-This project uses Convolutional Neural Networks (CNN) / YOLO / custom model (your choice) to detect potholes in real-time or from uploaded images.
+This project uses Convolutional Neural Networks  YOLOv11 to detect potholes in real-time or from uploaded images.

 ✔️ Image-based detection
 ✔️ Real-time video detection (webcam / mobile)